greenhas/spg_website/content/Communities/the-book-of-moses-and-the-subjectivity-of-scripture.md

 ---
+type: ["macro"]
 date: 2023-05-01T14:19:59-04:00
 title: "the Book of Moses and the subjectivity of scripture"
-tags: ["macro","Communities","Terryl Givens","Fiona Givens","The Church of Jesus Christ of Latter-day Saints","Book of Moses","Pearl of Great Price","scripture","Community of Christ","subjectivity","Russell Nelson","2023 World Conference","Richard Howard","Joseph Smith Jr.","fundamentalism"]
+tags: ["Terryl Givens","Fiona Givens","The Church of Jesus Christ of Latter-day Saints","Book of Moses","Pearl of Great Price","scripture","Community of Christ","subjectivity","Russell Nelson","2023 World Conference","Richard Howard","Joseph Smith Jr.","fundamentalism"]
 ---
 One of the more interesting passages of scripture produced by Joseph Smith Jr. is in Section 36 of the Community of Christ Doctrine and Covenants (or the Book of Moses in the Latter-day Saint Pearl of Great Price):